The Sumac Centre is a volunteer-run social & community space based in Forest Fields, Nottingham.

-We currently have a cafe which is open every Saturday evening for a big communal meal we call People’s Kitchen.
+We have a regular cafe which happens on Saturday evenings for a big communal meal we call People’s Kitchen.
 Please check here before travelling from far.
 We also host the Forest Fields Social Club, a bar which often opens on Fridays and Saturdays from 7.30pm – 11pm.

 The Sumac also provides resources and a meeting space for groups and individuals working to promote social justice, environmental awareness, peace, and animal rights.

 We support community resistance projects, as well as being the home to Nottingham Animal Rights and Veggies Catering Campaign.
 The Sumac also hosts regular community circle meetings.

 The space is sometimes used for music events, film showings and jumble sales in order to raise money and awareness.

 We organise co-operatively, without managers or bosses, and all volunteers have a say in how the centre is run.
 Open organising meetings are held on the first Monday of every month and operate by consensus.

 An aim is to provide a space where local people can meet other socially conscious individuals in a relaxed and friendly environment.